Bryce-Davidson/neuradraw-2/README.md

 # Neuradraw-2

-A simple drawing paradigm and guided asset creation for mathematical animations and images.
+A simple drawing paradigm with guided asset creation for mathematical animations and images.

 ## Summary